 Hm, actually I’m looking for… Where can I find that?

-A shopping conversation in English may make you feel a little nervous, and that is very normal!
 If you have any problems telling the employee what you want, you can always use a translate app to check the name in English.

 Asking for a different size or color in English

-A common situation when shopping is not being able to find something in your size.
+Now, another common situation when shopping is not being able to find something in your size.
 How do you ask the salesperson for a different size?
 Here are some ways to ask this question: